Metalampra italica

-Metalampra italica is a moth of the family Oecophoridae that was until recently considered endemic to Italy, from which it was originally described in 1977 by Baldizonne, but that is now also known to occur in other European countries.
+Metalampra italica is a moth of the family Oecophoridae that was until recently considered endemic to Italy, from which it was originally described in 1977 by Giorgio Baldizzone, but that is now also known to occur in other European countries.

 Distribution

 Although Fauna Europaea mentioned the species only from Italy as recent as 2013, it is clear that the species has been present further north much earlier.

 In 2003, the species was discovered in Devon, after which the species has also been encountered in multiple other counties in the south of England and Wales.
 The species has also recently been recorded in Croatia, Germany, France, the Netherlands—where it was first caught in 1985, but misidentified as Metalampra cinnamomea — Switzerland and Belgium and appears to be spreading its range.

 Specimen of M. italica are sometimes mislabelled as the more widespread species Metalampra cinnamomea, from which it differs in ground colour of the forewing.
 It is not clear whether M. italica has recently spread to Central Europe or if its presence there had merely so far remained unnoticed, at least in part due to misidentification of specimens as M. cinnamomea.
 Multiple occurrences of such misidentification in collections have been confirmed.